sheriff-kutlo/db-capstone-project/README.md

 - Visualizing Success: Armed with Tableau's powerful visualization capabilities, I craft compelling and interactive visualizations and dashboards, shedding light on Little Lemon's path to success.
 - Empowering Decision-Making: I empower Little Lemon with actionable insights, providing clear and relevant answers to crucial business questions.

+<h3>Crafting a Seamless Experience</h3>

+- Developing a Database Client: Armed with Python prowess, I take charge of creating a database client, connecting Python to the MySQL database using MySQL Connector, and leveraging the Jupyter IDE to streamline my development process.
+- Empowering Interaction: I provide Little Lemon with the tools they need to interact with their database seamlessly, ensuring a user-friendly experience.

+<h2>Ready to Take the Lead?</h2>

+This isn't just a series of tasks—it's my opportunity to shine, to demonstrate my expertise, and to make a tangible impact.
+With confidence and determination, I dive into this capstone project, knowing that success is not just a possibility but an inevitability.

 - 📫 How to reach me **willmangwa@gmail.com**

 <h3 align="left">Connect with me:</h3>